Relieving A Cough

 - Cough medicines may cause drowsiness.

-- Cough preparations can cause problems for people with other health conditions, such as asthma, heart disease, high blood pressure, glaucoma, or an enlarged prostate.
+- Cough medicines can cause problems for people who have other health conditions, such as heart disease, high blood pressure, glaucoma, or an enlarged prostate.
 Cough preparations may also interact with other medicines, such as sedatives and certain antidepressants.
 Read the package carefully or ask your pharmacist or doctor to help you choose one.

 - Use them with caution if you give them to an older adult or if you have chronic respiratory problems.

 - Read the label so you know what the ingredients are.
-Some cough preparations contain a large percentage of alcohol.
+Some cough medicines contain a large percentage of alcohol.
 Others contain codeine.
 There are many choices.
 Ask your pharmacist to advise you.

 - Do not take someone else's prescription cough medicine.